harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux-jvm-method-latency.md

 ## Use cases
 Linux JVM method latency:
 - Determines the performance bottlenecks of the application.
-- Tests the system's ability to handle high payloads.
+- Tests the system's ability to handle heavy payloads.
 - Evaluates the application's behavior in high-stress cases.
 - Determines how quickly an application returns to normalcy after the delay.
-- Determines the performance and resilience of the application (or services) running on Linux JVMs.
+- Determines the performance and resilience of the dependant application (or services) running on Linux.

 <Ossupport />